About The 457/401(a) Plans

 There are two plans to allow public employees like you to put aside money from each paycheck toward retirement.
 These two plans can help bridge the gap between what you have in your pension and Social Security, and how much you’ll need in retirement.
 Keep in mind that the 401(a) Supplemental Retirement Saving Plan has eligibility restrictions.
 Therefore, you cannot enroll online nor access forms online.
 If you are interested in enrollment in this Plan, please call one of our Retirement Specialists today.

-To be eligible to participate, you must:
+To be eligible to participate in the ASRS 401(a) Supplemental Retirement Savings Plan, you must:

 If you were already 40 years old and in a qualified ASRS plan or 30 years old and in the PSPRS at your date of hire or the inception date of this 401(a) plan, you have two years from the date of employment or date of inception, whichever is later, to elect to participate.

 You’ll have access to a wide range of investment options.
-Complete the Investor Profile in the SRSP Defined Contribution Enrollment Guide to determine your individual investment strategy.

 There are different approaches to building your portfolio including: